 "I understand," Kaito nodded and pulled the other into a warm hug, "and if you want to talk more; send a message to Kaito-niichan, a friend of Shinichi-niichan."
 The thief chuckled.
 "The number's in your mobile," he continued and winked as he released the detective, "we need to talk about how Shinichi and I met later and make it believable.
 Now, sleep tight Shin-."
 Kaito interrupted his sentence as the door flew open and Ran stood there.

-"Sorry about taking 'im for so long," Kaito reverted back to Hattori's voice and spoke with perfect Osakaben.
+"Sorry about taking 'im for so long, kinda lost track of time," Kaito reverted back to Hattori's voice and spoke with perfect Osakaben.

 "Conan, are you okay?
 Are you too tired to do your homework?"
 Ran wondered and grabbed into the arm of the thief, pulling him inside.

-"I really need ta leave," the thief tried, but saw how the teenage girl closed the door, "I've got a client that was working late, but he should be home by now."
+"I really need ta leave," the thief tried, but saw the teenage girl close the door, "I've got a client that was working late, but he should be home by now."

 "Thank you, Hattori," Ran smiled as Conan glared on his school books that were lying on the table, "it's great that you could come by."
 Kaito found himself suddenly embraced and patted the girl a bit awkwardly on the shoulder while he sent a begging glance to the child, asking him to help.
 Ran smiled at him as she pulled away and held into his shoulders and he blinked, suddenly terribly aware that something was wrong with the way she acted.
 The teenage girl suddenly pinched his cheek and grinned evilly.